Why do I need a course like FF1?

 How does FF1 help students get past emotional roadblocks regarding money?

-The best way to learn personal finance is to engage in a learning space where you can safely share and think deeply about money with other people similarly committed to building their financial future.
+The best way to learn personal finance is to engage and think deeply about money with other people similarly committed to building their financial future.
 You’ll find the online forum a safe and encouraging practice of change.
 Throughout the lessons, you'll be led to connect with other classmates, to share your questions and ideas, to gain financial understanding, then to dig ever deeper.
 You can expect a process of internal inquiry, group connections, and recorded Q&A sessions.
-By engaging with this question-based, discussion-rich process, you will experience incremental and sustained transformation.
+If you do the work (and it will be work), you will experience a steady and sustained change in your relationship with money.

 What if I can’t make FF1 fit in my schedule?